 How to Distribute Your New Hire Press Release

 After you write the press release, send it to as many local news agencies as possible, including industry-specific organizations, the local Better Business Bureau or commerce office, and other community business organizations.
-You should also syndicate the release using a service like eReleases.
-Doing so ensures that your PR reaches the widest audience as possible.
+You should also syndicate the release using a service like Newswire to ensure that your PR reaches the widest audience possible.

 Follow this process to distribute your press release: